ARM-software/abi-aa/aapcs64/aapcs64.rst

 The FPCR is used to control the behavior of the floating-point unit.
 It is a global register with the following properties.

-- The exception-control bits (8-12), rounding mode bits (22-23) and flush-to-zero bits (24) may be modified by calls to specific support functions that affect the global state of the application.
+- The exception-control bits (8-12), rounding mode bits (22-23), flush-to-zero bits (24), and the AH and FIZ bits (0-1) may be modified by calls to specific support functions that affect the global state of the application.

+- The NEP bit (bit 2) must be zero on entry to and return from a public interface.

 - All other bits are reserved and must not be modified.
 It is not defined whether the bits read as zero or one, or whether they are preserved across a public interface.